 AARP will offer free AARP Tax-Aide at the library.
 AARP Tax-Aide helps low and moderate income taxpayers, with special attention to those 60 and older, file their personal income tax returns.
 Appointments may be scheduled at the library's circulation desk.

-This service will begin Thursday, February 6 and continue through Thursday, April 10.
+This service will begin in early February and continue through early April.
 Volunteer preparers have been trained and certified by the IRS and the State Department of

 Revenue, and are able to complete federal and state tax returns, property tax and rent rebate forms and local wage-tax forms.
 Tax payers need to bring: